Helping Clients Address Credit Problems

 There are three primary credit reporting agencies (CRA) that are responsible for keeping track of consumer credit ratings in the United States: TransUnion, Experian and Equifax.
 When these agencies make mistakes, it can cause serious problems for consumers.
 The Fair Credit Reporting Act (FCRA) offers consumers protection from credit reporting agencies, banks and lenders who report inaccurate credit information, fail to fix credit report credit errors or use a credit report for impermissible purposes.

 Some examples of these CRA violations include:

-- Banks, credit card companies and other entities which report information to a CRA can violate the FCRA by:
+- Banks, credit card companies and other entities that report information to a CRA can violate the FCRA by:

-- Failing to report the results of the investigation to the debtor; and
+- Failing to report the results of the investigation to the debtor

 It is a good idea to regularly review your credit report to see if any inaccuracies or problems exist.
 If creditors refuse to remove inaccurate information from your credit report when the necessary evidence is provided, you should contact an attorney because you may be able to file a lawsuit to recover compensation.

 Under the FCRA, both CRAs and the entity reporting information to CRAs are required to correct inaccurate or incomplete information in your report.
 If you believe your credit report contains errors, you may dispute the incorrect information.

 Request a copy of your credit report: Each year, you are eligible to receive one copy of your credit report at no cost to you.
 Additionally, you are permitted to request a copy if a company has taken adverse action against you.
 You can order a report from all three companies if you choose.
 You can order your report by completing the annual credit report form from annualcreditreport.com, calling 1-877-322-8228, or visiting the FTC website.
 You may be asked for personal information, including your name, date of birth and Social Security number, as well as information only you would know, such as a monthly payment for a utility.